 If you aren’t a Spanish tax resident, you only pay taxes on Spanish sourced income.
 But, Spanish residents must report all of their worldwide income.
 If certain requirements are met, up to EUR 60,100 can be excluded from income.

 Along with income taxes, there are also other kinds of taxes in Spain everyone should be knowledgeable of.

-A value added tax (VAT) of 18% is imposed on consumer goods.
-The VAT is lowered to 8% for essential goods, such as water, food, and medicine.
+A standard value added tax (VAT) rate is 21%.
+The VAT is reduced to 10% for essential goods, such as water, food, and medicine.
 A few items are taxed using a rate of 4%.

 Spain does not impose a wealth tax.
 Inheritance tax may be imposed in various regions, depending on the location of the event that triggered the tax.

 Spain has property taxes, which depend on the municipality and region where the taxpayer lives.
 Cities impose a motor vehicle tax, which varies by city.

 The tax structure in Spain is not significantly different than that in the US, but it is still important to understand the differing requirements.